How Just Bento is organized, and finding your way around

 • Bento basics is a how-to section that explains various aspects of the bento making lifestyle.

-• An important tool I use to keep myself organized is the Weekly Bento Planner, a free printable download.
+• An important tool I use to keep myself organized is a weekly meal planner.
+There are two versions available: the simple Weekly Bento Planner, and the more comprehensive Weekly Menu Planner.
+Both are free printable downloads.

 • Complete bentos show you assembled bento boxes, with an explanation of the contents, a calorie count, and often a timeline for how to assemble it.
 Each complete bento either lists the recipes for the contents, or if the recipes are more involved, link to the recipe pages.